 HPC Acceptable Use Policy

-OIT's HPC services are provided to support core university mission of instruction, research, and engagement.
+OIT's HPC services are provided to support the core university mission of instruction, research, and engagement.
 All use of HPC services must be under or in support of a project directed by a faculty member.
 The faculty member directing each project is ultimately responsible for ensuring that HPC services are used appropriately by all accounts associated with their project.
-Students wanting to use HPC resources for academic purposes who are not working with a faculty member or enrolled in a course may request access through an arrangement with the NCSU Libraries.
+Students wanting to use HPC resources for academic purposes who are not working with a faculty member or enrolled in a course may request access through an arrangement with the NC State Libraries.

 OIT's HPC services are provided on shared resources.
 To ensure equitable access for all HPC projects, certain restrictions on acceptable use are necessary.
 All use of HPC services must adhere to the following guidelines.
 Accounts repeatedly violating these guidelines will have their HPC access disabled.

 - Access to the HPC Linux cluster (Henry2) is to be via Secure Shell protocol (SSH) to respective login nodes or other interfaces that may be intended for